KailaTheeNgineer/AccountingLedgerApplication/README.md

 # Accounting Ledger App
-<div style="text-align: center;"> This app is designed to keep track of a user's transactions and records the information.
+<center> This app is designed to keep track of a user's transactions and records the information.
 After the user enters a transaction, it will be stored in a ledger.
 Through the `Ledger` screen, user has access to screens that reveal data on all Transactions, only payments, and only deposits.
-In the `Reports` screen, Users can view monthly or annual reports or search for transactions from a specific vendor.</div>
+In the `Reports` screen, Users can view monthly or annual reports or search for transactions from a specific vendor.</center>

 ## Home Screen
 ![Ledger Home](src/main/resources/LedgerHome.png)